-Aristotelis "Telly" Savalas was born in Garden City, New York on January 21, 1922 and passed away to prostate cancer on January 22, 1994.
-Telly will always be remembered as the most legendary Greek-American actor, singer, director of the 20th century.
+Telly Savalas will always be remembered as the most legendary Greek-American actor, singer, and director of the 20th century.
+Aristotelis “Telly” Savalas was born in New York on January 21, 1922 and passed away to prostate cancer on January 22, 1994.

-Telly Savalas was born to Greek-American parents Christina Kapsalis, a New York City artist who was a native of Sparta, and his father Nick Savalas, was a Greek restaurant owner from Gerakas, Greece, in the Peloponnese.
+Telly Savalas was born to Greek-American parents Christina Kapsalis, a New York artist who was a native of Sparti, and his father Nick Savalas, was a Greek restauranteur from Gerakas, Greece, in the Peloponnese.

-Savalas and his brother Gus sold newspapers and shined shoes to help support the family.
-He entered Sewanhaka High School in Floral Park, New York, and graduated in 1940.
-Savalas initially spoke only Greek when he entered grade school as his parents raised him with great Greek pride and Greek-Orthodox values.
+To help support their family, Savalas and his brother, Gus, sold newspapers and shined shoes.
+He went to Floral Park, New York, to Sewanhaka High School and graduated in 1940.
+When he entered grade school, Savalas initially spoke only Greek, as his parents raised him with great Greek pride and Greek Orthodox values.

-SEE VIDEO BELOW OF TELLY SAVALAS SPEAKING (IN FLUENT GREEK) ON GREEK PRIDE :
+TELLY SAVALAS SPEAKING (IN FLUENT GREEK) ON HIS GREEK PRIDE :

 DID YOU KNOW?
-Telly Savalas is Jennifer Aniston’s (Anastasakis) Godfather?
-Telly baptized Ansiton at the beautiful St. Sophia Greek Orthodox Cathedral in Los Angeles, California.
+Telly Savalas is Jennifer Aniston’s (Anastassakis) Godfather?
+Telly baptized Aniston at the beautiful St. Sophia Greek Orthodox Cathedral in Los Angeles, California.

 Seen here below proudly looking down at Jennifer Aniston with family and John Aniston.

 RIP Telly Savalas.
-The legendary actor passes away on January 22, 1994.
+The legendary actor passed away on January 22, 1994.
 In attendance, Nicolette Sheridan, Jennifer Aniston, Frank Sinatra, and many more celebrities.